 Production and Quality of Laser Cladding Additive Manufacturing

 The potential of additive manufacturing has reached a point where the techniques are considered highly relevant for production purposes.
 This presentation will focus on the laser cladding method and show examples of industrial use.
 On-going work with the laser cladding technology for additive manufacturing purposes on existing applications will be discussed in relation to the durability of the manufactured components.
-Furthermore, the economical motivation and aspects will be addressed along with the question of when it makes sense to integrate the technology.Peter Tommy Nielsen is Team Manager in the department of AM and Laser Technology at FORCE.
-He has been working with industrial applications using thermal spraying and laser processing for more than 10 years with a special focus on 3D printing/additive manufacturing during the last 4 years.
+Furthermore, the economical motivation and aspects will be addressed, motivating the integration of the process.Michel Honoré is Specialist and Project Manager in the department of AM and Laser Technology at FORCE, and holds an M.Sc.E. in physics.
+He has been working with industrial applications of laser processing for 15 years including 3D printing/additive manufacturing and laser safety

 |14:30 - 14:50||Break|

 Jesper Vejlø Carstensen, Senior Research Engineer, MAN Energy Solutions